SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 *pypet* will spawn an entirely new subprocess.
 The data is than passed to the subprocess by inheritance and not by pickling.

+Moreover, if you **ENABLE** multiprocessing and **DISABLE** pool usage, besides the maximum number of utilized processors `ncores`, you can specify other usage cap levels with `cpu_cap`, `memory_cap`, and `swap_cap` as fractions of the maximum capacity.
+Values must be chosen larger than 0.0 and smaller or equal to 1.0.
+If any of these thresholds is crossed no new processes will be started by *pypet*.
+For instance, if you want to use 3 cores aka `ncores=3` and set a memory cap of `memory_cap=0.9` and let's assume that currently only 2 processes are started.
+Moreover, let's say currently 95 percent of you RAM are occupied.
+Accordingly, papet will *NOT* start the third process until RAM usage drops again below (or equal to) 90 percent.

+Be aware that all three thresholds are combined.
+So if just one of them is crossed, *pypet* will refuse to start new processes.
+Moreover, to prevent dead-lock *pypet* will regardless of the cap values always start at least one process.

+To disable the cap levels, simply set all three to 1.0 (which is default, anyway).

+**IMPORTANT**: *pypet* does not check if the processes themselves obey the cap limit.
+Thus, if one of the process that computes your single runs needs more RAM/Swap or CPU power than the cap value, this is its very own problem.
+The process will **NOT** be terminated by *pypet*.
+The process will only cause *pypet* to not start new processes until the utilization falls below the threshold again.

+**IMPORTANT**: In order to use this cap feature you need the psutil_ package.
+If psutil_ is not installed, the cap values are simply ignored.

 Note that HDF5 is not thread safe, so you cannot use the standard HDF5 storage service out of the box.
 However, if you want multiprocessing, the environment will automatically provide wrapper classes for the HDF5 storage service to allow safe data storage.